 Publications and outputs

-This summary presents independent research funded by the National Institute for Health Research (NIHR) under its Programme Grants for Applied Research Programme (Improving patient and carer centred outcomes in longer-term stroke care, RP-PG-0606-1128).
+This summary presents independent research funded by the National Institute for Health Research (NIHR) under its Programme Grants for Applied Research Programme (Development and preliminary testing of strategies to enhance routine physical activity in care homes, RP-PG-1210-12017).
 The views expressed are those of the author(s) and not necessarily those of the NIHR or the Department of Health and Social Care.